FLIR/tensorflow-models/research/FLIR_README.md

     Example:
     ```sh
-    bash make_adas_records.bash -d /home/jroberts/thermal_adas_15306/merged/ -g 3 -p -c
+    bash make_adas_records.bash -d ABSOLUTE/PATH/TO/IMAGES -g 3 -p -c
     ```
-    Will make tfrecords from the data and annotations in thermal_adas_15306/merged/.
+    Will make tfrecords from the data and annotations in ABSOLUTE/PATH/TO/IMAGES.
 It will use gpu device 3, the data should be in the folder PreviewData, and it will "colorize" the data in case it is not 3 channels.

 - [runtrain.bash](runtrain.bash): The main script for running training of a tf object detector.
 Requires the data to be saved in a tfrecord format and a object detection pipeline config file.
-An example of one   is in this directory called "flir_sample.config"
+An example config file is [flir_sample.config](flir_sample.config).

     Example: